employehrdey-creator/HR-Employee-Attrition-Dashboard/README.md

 where department=e.department
 );

-• 21 Does work-life balance affect employee attrition?
+• 21 Does work-life balance affect employee attrition-

 SELECT
     CASE
         WHEN WorkLifeBalance = 1 THEN 'Bad'